laravel/docs/notifications.md

      */
     public function toMail($notifiable)
     {
-        return (new Mailable($this->invoice))->to($notifiable->email);
+        return (new InvoicePaidMailable($this->invoice))
+                    ->to($notifiable->email);
     }

 <a name="error-messages"></a>
 #### Error Messages

 Some notifications inform users of errors, such as a failed invoice payment.
 You may indicate that a mail message is regarding an error by calling the `error` method when building your message.
-When using the `error` method on a mail message, the call to action button will be red instead of blue:
+When using the `error` method on a mail message, the call to action button will be red instead of black:

     /**
      * Get the mail representation of the notification.